London Landmarks and Architecture

 Interior of The Royal Courts of Justice

-Carey Street - at the Back of the Royal Courts of Justice - Mentioned in "Bleak House", Charles Dickens' tale about a Court case in Chancery that took generatio
+Carey Street was mentioned in "Bleak House", Charles Dickens' tale about a Court case in Chancery that took generations to be completed

 Of particular interest is the stone statue over the doorway opposite, and the ornate metal lamp light in the top right-hand corner of the photograph, which is framed on two sides by the doorway of the court.